 Then, get back on the road, and just across from the State Trooper barracks, 0.1 mile down the Ray Brook Road, is the trailhead for Scarface.

 People often head for Scarface for the sheer variety and varied terrain of its trail.
 It is first composed of old roads before it becomes a steady climb.
 While this mountain has side trails to an open ledge with fine views, the summit itself is treed and does not have a view of its own.
 So please do not turn around at the first landing (once the unofficial summit).
 Continue through the much denser patch of forest to wind up at the true summit where there is a humble white trail disk on a tree marking the top.
 This is a 6.8 mile round trip, reaching an elevation of 3054'.

 Three mountains down, and we are facing two mountains with trailheads rather far apart.
 At this point, it makes sense to head back to, and through, Saranac Lake, taking Route 3 to the trailhead for Ampersand Mountain, 10.7 miles from the Scarface trailhead.

 This is a 5.4 mile round trip with an elevation of 3353'.
-The next trailhead is 22.3 miles away, along Routes 3, 30, and then Keese Mills Road.
-Park in the generous parking lot, walk out to the right, up a short distance along an access road (over the dam) and we are at the trailhead for St. Regis Mountain.
+The next trailhead is 22.3 miles away, along Routes 3, 30, and Keese Mills Road.
+Park in the generous parking lot, walk out to the right, up a short distance along an access road (over the dam), and we are at the trailhead for St. Regis Mountain.

 Once we return from the summit of St Regis, a 6.6 mile round trip, with an elevation of 2874', our last mountain's trailhead is 16.7 miles away, back in Saranac Lake.